 With 2020 here, Florida has fallen short of that goal.
 In 2019, Florida’s recycling rate was at 49%, way below the intended 75% (1).
-Florida is comprised of 67 counties and as of 2019, only 2 out of the 67 achieved or exceeded that goal (2).
+Florida consists of 67 counties and as of 2019, only 2 out of the 67 achieved that goal (2).
 Just in Orange County, the recycling rejection rate is 85%.
 Why has Florida not been able to meet their goal?
-Lack of knowledge and education concerning recycling are a major contributor along with the lack of standardized labeling for recyclable materials.
+Lack of knowledge and education concerning recycling are a major contributor along with the lack of standardized labeling for material we can recycle.

 Many recycling programs have been stalled by China’s decision to stop accepting our recyclables since the materials transported were often contaminated.
-Contamination occurs when nonrecyclable materials are mixed with those that can be recycled.
-This contamination can then lead to ALL of the recycling being thrown out.
+Contamination occurs when nonrecyclable materials mix with those that can be recycled.
+Contamination leads to all the recyclable material being thrown out.
 In 2018, it was reported that Clearwater sent ⅓ of their recyclable materials to be incinerated because these materials were considered contaminated.
-China’s refusal to accept our recycling left many cities floundering on what to do next, which caused the suspension of some recycling programs.
+Additionally, China’s refusal to accept our recycling left many cities floundering on what to do next, which caused the suspension of some recycling programs.
 Educating the public on the proper way to recycle would decrease the amount of contamination seen in recyclable material.

 Recycling Quick Facts

 It’s not just Florida that is dropping the ball on recycling, it is ALL of the United States.
-The U.S. only comprises 4% of the world’s population, yet 12% of waste comes from the U.S. (5).
-Germany is the leading nation for recycling with an impressive 68% (6).
+The U.S. only comprises 4% of the world’s population, but 12% of all waste comes from the U.S. (5).
+Germany is the leading nation for recycling.
+Comparatively, they recycle up to an impressive 68% (6).
 The U.S. recycles 35%, which is just half of what Germany recycles (5).
 Germany enforces different colored bins to make recycling easier and to lessen the contamination from mixed items.
-A system such as this and better labeling could greatly help the U.S. with recycling uncertainty.
+A system such as this and better labeling will greatly help the U.S. with recycling uncertainty.

 How can the U.S. improve their recycling rate?

-For starters, implementing standardized labeling throughout the country would lessen the contamination rate.
+Firstly, implementing standardized labeling throughout the country would lessen the contamination rate.
 Recycling in the U.S. can be different throughout the states, so establishing a standard for recyclable materials would improve recycling rates and decrease contamination.
 Color coded bins, like the ones used in Germany, would help people figure out how to sort their recyclables.
-Companies could educate the public on what contamination is, how it happens, and how to recycle without contaminating other items.
-Start education early by implementing more recycling programs in schools.
+Another way to increase recycling, companies could educate the public on what contamination is, how it happens, and how to recycle without contaminating other items.
+Furthermore,It is essential to start education early by implementing more recycling programs in schools.